ndf-zz/asfv1/README.md

 	warning: Label 'POT0' re-defined on line ...

+Labels, mnemonics and operators are matched case insensitively:

+	EQU	Label_One	-1.0	; assign 1.0 to 'LABEL_ONE'
+	eQu	lABEL_oNE	-1.0	; assign 1.0 to 'LABEL_ONE' again
+		Or	label_one	; or -1.0
+		oR	LABEL_ONE	; or -1.0
+		OR	LABEL_ONE	; or -1.0
+		or	lAbEl_OnE	; or -1.0

 ### Memory Allocation

-	MEM	NAME	EXPRESSION
+	MEM	LABEL	EXPRESSION

 Addresses in the FV-1's 32768 sample circular buffer can be assigned by the assembler using the 'MEM' directive.
-MEM reserves a portion of memory that represents a delay of 'EXPRESSION' samples between the start point and end point.
+MEM reserves a portion of memory that represents a delay of 'EXPRESSION' samples between the start point and end point, and assigns three labels:
-It declares three pointers:

-	NAME	start of delay segment
+	LABEL	start of delay segment
-	NAME^	midpoint of delay segment
+	LABEL^	midpoint of delay segment
-	NAME#	end of delay segment
+	LABEL#	end of delay segment

-For example:
+LABEL has the same requirements as for [EQU](#label-assignment), and the assigned LABELS can be used in any expression.
+Eg:

-	MEM	delay	375		; declare a 375 sample delay
+	MEM	Del_A	375		; declare a 375 sample delay called 'DEL_A'
-		wra	delay,0.0	; write to start of delay rda	delay^,0.5	; read 0.5* midpoint of delay
+		wra	DEL_A,0.0	; write to start of delay, DEL_A=0
+		rda	del_a^,0.5	; read 0.5*midpoint of delay, DEL_A^=187
-		rda	delay#,0.5	; add to 0.5* end of delay
+		rda	DeL_A#,0.5	; add to 0.5*end of delay, DEL_A#=375

 EXPRESSION must define an integer number of samples or a parse error will be generated: